 We particularly welcome applications from older volunteers and religious workers.

-We are currently recruiting for our June – September 2017 cycle of mid–term volunteers.
-The deadline for applications is rolling throughout the year, however the application deadline for the January – March 2017 cycle is Friday 7th April 2017, with interviews to be held the following weeks.
+We are currently recruiting for our April – June 2017 cycle of mid–term volunteers.
+The deadline for applications is rolling throughout the year.

 If you are interested in this position, please contact our Volunteering Office email@example.com for more information.